COPRS/production-common/processing-common/dlq/doc/SRN.md

 ActionType:
 - Restart: Republish message in error message while MaxRetry is not reached, else move it to the Parking Lot
 - Delete: Ignore the message (the error will be deleted)
-- NoAction: Disable rule without deleting it
+- NoAction: Disable rule without deleting the error message
 TargetTopic: The target topic for restart.
 If not set, the original topic is used.
 MaxRetry: Maximum retry for error
 Comment: Description and further notes about an error